rory-bedford/equibind-score/README.md

 ### Setup Environment

-We will set up the environment using [Anaconda].
+We will set up the environment using Anaconda.

 Create a new environment with all required packages using 'environment.yml'.
 If you have a CUDA GPU run: